Welcome to my site,

 I went to high school (Liceo Classico G.B.
 Vico) in Nocera Inferiore (a town in Italy closed to Salerno, the Amalfi coast and the metropolitan city of Napoli) and obtained a Master Degree in Computer Science Engineering from the Napoli University "Federico II".

 I received my Ph.D. in Computer Networking in the fall 2006 from the Napoli University "Federico II".

-Nowadays I live in Helsinki and I work as senior scientist at NomadicLab "MultiMedia Technology" branch, which is part of Ericsson Research in Finland.
-There I am involved both in standardization, research projects and strategy related to the Internet in general and in particular VoIP, Media & Web Communication and Internet of Things (IoT).
+I have been working for several years in Helsinki as Master scientist at NomadicLab "MultiMedia Technology" branch, which is part of Ericsson Research in Finland.
+There I was involved both in standardization, research projects and strategy related to the Internet in general and in particular VoIP, Media & Web Communication and Internet of Things (IoT).

 Currently I am also serving as

 - co-chair of the Application Area Working Group (Appsawg), the BiDirectional or Server-Initiated HTTP (HyBi) (in charge of WebSocket protocol standardization) and the SIP Overload Control (soc) working groups within the Internet Engineering Task Force: the principal body engaged in the development of new Internet standard specifications based on "rough consensus and running code";

 - I am also part of the IETF Applications Area Directorate

 - Associate Technical Editor and Design & Implementation (D&I) Series editor within the board.

 IEEE Communications Magazine is the flagship monthly publication of the IEEE Communications Society (ComSoc) and is distributed to all ComSoc members (ComSoc is a professional group for communications technologists, with approximately 45,000 members worldwide).

 The D&I Series is included in the Magazine every six months or so and publishes articles that specifically address industry member’s needs for information that will help them build next-generation communications products and services.